 2.14.
 Prohibited Domain Name Registrations.
 In addition to complying with ICANN standards, policies, procedures, and practices limiting domain names that may be registered, Key-Systems GmbH agrees to comply with applicable statutes and regulations, including of BMW limiting the domain names that may be registered.

-2.15.
+2.15 Uniform Rapid Suspension Provisions.
+The Registrar must accept and process payments for the renewal of a domain name by a URS Complainant in cases where the URS Complainant prevailed.
+The Registrar must not renew a domain name to a URS Complainant who prevailed for longer than one year.

+2.16.
 ICANN Requirements.
 BMW's obligations hereunder are subject to modification at any time as the result of ICANN-mandated requirements and consensus policies.
 Notwithstanding anything in this Agreement to the contrary, Key-Systems GmbH shall comply with any such ICANN requirements in accordance with the timeline defined by ICANN.

-2.16.
+2.17.
 Accredited Registrar.
 During the term of this Agreement, Key-Systems GmbH shall maintain in full force and effect its accreditation by ICANN as a registrar for the Registry TLD.